The Best Eco-Friendly Mouthwash In The UK

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Looking for the best eco-friendly mouthwash?
-From mouthwash tablets to plastic-free mouthwash in glass bottles, here are our favourites.
+From mouthwash tablets to plastic-free mouthwash in glass bottles, here are my sustainable favourites.

 You’ve flossed your teeth with sustainable dental floss.
-And you’ve brushed your teeth using eco-friendly toothpaste.
+And you’ve brushed your teeth using a plastic-free toothbrush and eco-friendly toothpaste.
 You might think that your dental routine couldn’t get any greener.
-However, you can push plastic bottles of mouthwash to the side.
+However, you can now push plastic bottles of mouthwash to the side.
 Yes, the mouthwash market has had an eco-friendly makeover.

-From zero-waste toothpaste tablets in glass jars to plastic-free bottles of eco-friendly mouthwash – there’s a sustainable solution for almost every taste.
+From zero-waste toothpaste tablets in glass jars to plastic-free bottles of mouthwash – there’s a sustainable solution for almost every taste.
 And you don’t have to compromise on performance.
-Unlike natural mouthwash of old, you can buy eco-friendly mouthwash brands that contain fluoride.
+Unlike the natural mouthwash of old, you can now buy sustainable mouthwash brands that contain fluoride.

 The Best Eco-Friendly Mouthwash

-Here are our favourite sustainable mouthwash brands, that as well as offering plastic-free or zero-waste packaging, will gently look after your smile and the planet:
+Here are my favourite sustainable mouthwash brands, that as well as offering plastic-free or zero-waste packaging, will gently look after your smile and the planet.

-If you are looking for an eco-friendly mouthwash that comes in liquid form then try Ben & Anna.
+If you are looking for an eco-friendly mouthwash that comes in liquid form then try Ben & Anna (£12.95 for 500 ml at Ethical Superstore).
 Its mouthwash comes in a fully plastic-free glass bottle with a metal lid.
 No sneaky plastic here!

 Some plastic-free swaps can be tricky to adapt to, as they come with a learning curve of trying something new.
-This mouthwash is the same as conventional mouthwash.
-This means it makes for an easy plastic-free swap to make, without having to do anything differently.
+Not here!
+This mouthwash works exactly the same as conventional mouthwash.
+This means it makes for an easy plastic-free swap, without having to do anything differently.

 Ben & Anna’s fluoride-free mouthwash is both vegan and cruelty-free.
-Containing nourishing aloe vera, disinfecting sage, and sea buckthorn, a powerful anti-oxidant, it cleans those hard-to-reach places whilst naturally fighting gum irritation and inflammation.
+Containing nourishing aloe vera, disinfecting sage, and sea buckthorn – a powerful natural anti-oxidant – it cleans those hard-to-reach places whilst naturally fighting gum irritation and inflammation.

 What’s more, it’s free from many controversial ingredients.
 This includes phthalates, parabens, microplastics, sodium lauryl sulfate (SLS), and formaldehyde.
 This allows you to swish your mouthwash with confidence that there are no hidden nasties.

-It does take a few minutes for the tablet to fully dissolve, so place your tablet in the water a few minutes before you plan to use mouthwash.
+There is a bit of a learning curve with this one.
+It does take a few minutes for the tablet to fully dissolve, so make sure you place your tablet in the water a few minutes before you plan to use mouthwash.
+This saves you from having to hang around in the bathroom when you’re rushing to get out of the house!

-A small eco-friendly jar of 120 tablets provides months’ worth of mouthwash when used once a day.
+A jar of 120 tablets provides months’ worth of mouthwash when used once a day.
 The good news is that you don’t have to keep buying a new jar, which can be carbon-intensive.
-Instead, you can refill your jar, by buying Brushd refill packs.
+Instead, you can refill your jar, by buying Brushd refill packs (£4.49, again at Friendly Turtle).
 These come in fully recyclable cardboard boxes.

 These mouthwash tablets make for a great zero-waste alternative.
 Simply take one peppermint-flavoured tablet, and dissolve it in 20 to 30 ml of water, before swilling it and then spitting it out.